working-group-two/wgtwo.com/docs/about/offices.md

 ---

 :::info Hi there
-**wgtwo** is a fully remote company with people around the globe.
+**WG2** is a fully remote company with people around the globe.
 Here are some of our fixed offices.
 :::

 ## Norway